 Personal Information Attributes are derived from the identifiers a profile has shared with you.
 This could be email addresses or mobile numbers, or demographic information like where someone lives, when they were born, or their gender.
 As many identifiers are not shared, these Attributes can be used to distinguish profiles across different sources, allowing for insight into the identification of the relationship of you and your profiles.
 See our full list of Personal Information Attributes here.

-Product and Order Attributes relate to the transactional and taxonomic relationship a profile has with your products.
+Product and order Attributes relate to the transactional and taxonomic relationship a profile has with your products.
 Focusing on purchase information, these attributes include things like the dates of a purchase, how a profile paid, if there were any returns, and specifications about the products like the size or color of a t-shirt.
-See our full list of Product & Order Attributes here.
+See our full list of product and order Attributes here.